attilaolah/homelab/README.md

 - A `scope global` static prefix in the `fd00::/8` range.
 This appears to be the prefix `fdaa:bbcc:ddee:0/64` on these modems.

 The router has IPv6 pinholing configured to access the load balancers from the outside.
-Cloudflare sits in front of the them and provides IPv4 connectivity.
+Cloudflare sits in front of them and provides IPv4 connectivity.

 For now, most networks run in dual-stack mode, all networks being part of the `10./8` & `fd10::/8` subnets, which are